Ralsei-x64/aethers-oc-efi/README.md

 <img width="2560" height="1440" alt="Screenshot 2025-07-15 at 15 21 53" src="https://github.com/user-attachments/assets/93b97780-86f2-40cf-a051-66ab77afec58" />

+##This branch is for macOS Sequoia!
+If you're looking for Tahoe, use the Tahoe-Beta branch.

 **This config applies for the following:**
  - AMD Ryzen 9 5900X
  - AMD Radeon RX 6600XT